Responsible Business - Let's take responsibility

 Herbs on the Roof

-With this project, our aim is to empower each guest in their action.
-They will have the opportunity to freely donate EUR 1 per stay to Europa Donna, the European Breast Cancer Coalition that works to raise breast cancer awareness and mobilize the support of European women.
-They strive to improve breast cancer education, screenings and optimal treatment, and increase funding for research.
+With this project, our aim is to empower guests to take action.
+When a guest books one of the rooms, part of the money will be donated to Europa Donna, the European Breast Cancer Coalition that works to raise breast cancer awareness and mobilize the support of European women.
+The organization strives to improve breast cancer education, screenings and optimal treatment and to increase funding for research.